klees/ILIAS/docs/documentation/input-processing.md

 $content = $form->getData();

 // If the input of the user did not fit the expected structure and policies, we won't
-// have been able to retreive any data and hence can't process anything.
+// be able to retreive any data and hence cannot process anything.
 $update_possible = !is_null($content);
 if ($update_possible) {
 	// perform update process